bitshares/dev.bitshares.works/docs/bts_guide/tutorials/running_api_node.rst

 Depending on your hardware and use purposes of your API node, you will start it with some custom parameters, enabling and disabling plugins.
 This will be explained as we go.

-Options to the witness_node binary can be added to the config file or passed by command line as we did above.
-Check the default config.ini created when started the node by the first time to make an idea on how you can customize it.
+Options to the ``witness_node`` binary can be added to the config file or passed by command line as we did above.
+Check the default ``config.ini`` created when started the node by the first time to make an idea on how you can customize it.

 A typical node start command can be something like::

- programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --max-ops-per-account 10000 --partial-operations true
+  ./programs/witness_node/witness_node --data-dir data/my-blockprod --rpc-endpoint "127.0.0.1:8090" --max-ops-per-account 10000 --partial-operations true

 Above we limit the operations per account to 1000 to save RAM.
-This is the default behaviour for newest versions of witness_node as a full node needs more than 80 gigs of ram to run.
+This is the default behaviour for newest versions of ``witness_node`` as a full node needs more than 80 gigs of ram to run.

 We call full node to an API node that have all the account history from all the accounts in the bitshares blockchain.
 As the amount of RAM needed is so big and increasing this kind of nodes are each time more rare.